 Parents should be aware that the school will take any reasonable action to ensure the safety of pupils.
-Where the school is concerned that a child may be a subject of ill-treatment, neglect or other forms of abuse; staff must follow Oldham Child Protection Procedures and report their concerns to Oldham Social Services Department.
+Where the school is concerned that a child may be the subject of ill-treatment, neglect or other forms of abuse; staff must follow Oldham Child Protection Procedures and report their concerns to Oldham Social Services Department.

-St Anne`s Child Protection and Safeguarding Policy 2017
+Child Protection and Safeguarding Policy 2018

 The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children; and to work together with other agencies to ensure that adequate arrangements exist within our school to identify, assess, and support those children who are suffering harm.
 Our children have the right to protection – regardless of age, gender, race, culture or disability.